Rasquin/cookbook/README.md

 ## Deployment
-- This project is available in Github platform under the name of Cookbook [Link](https://github.com/Rasquin/cookbook)
+- This project is available in Github platform under the name of  [Cookbook](https://github.com/Rasquin/cookbook)
 - This project is available in Heroku  platform under the name of  monicas-cookbook [Link](https://git.heroku.com/monicas-cookbook.git)